berttejeda/bert.lessons/README.md

 # WebTerminal

-Every lesson rendered through the app a web-based terminal emulator component that allows for practicing the lesson material.
+Every lesson rendered through the app includes a web-based terminal emulator component that allows for practicing the lesson material.

 These web terminals are embedded in the user interface, available at its footer and as a slide-in from the right (click Utils to reveal).

-The underlying technology for these web terminals is [xterm.js](https://github.com/xtermjs/xterm.js/).

-As such, the xterm.js component requires a websocket to a bash process.

-By default, the bert.bill desktop app will attempt to connect to a local instance of the websocket via _http://127.0.0.1:5000/_.

-To get this running locally, you can invoke the docker image I've prepared via: `docker run --rm -it --name aiohttp -p 5000:5000 berttejeda/aiohttp-websocket-bash:1.0.0`

-The command above will automatically start the websocket and bash process on the container and expose the websocket on your host port 5000.

-Feel free to adjust the docker run command to your need, e.g. change the port mapping, but be aware that the desktop app's [configuration file](https://github.com/berttejeda/bert.bill/blob/master/bill.config.yaml.example) must be adjusted to reflect any changes to the way the websocket is accessed.
+Please consult the [bert.bill](https://github.com/berttejeda/bert.bill#readme) project for details on architecture and configuration.

-For any given lesson, I will make the assumption that your web terminal connection is ready and accepting connections from your computer.
+With that said, from here on out I will make the assumption that your web terminal connection is ready and accepting connections from your computer.

-You'll see plenty of error messages otherwse :)
+You'll see plenty of error messages otherwise :)

 # How to use these interactive documents

-For every lesson, you'll notice that as you scroll down the lesson material, a [terminal](https://github.com/xtermjs/xterm.js/) window should appear, allowing you the opportunity to practice live commands against a dockerized sandbox.
+For every lesson, you'll notice that as you scroll down the lesson material, a [terminal](https://github.com/xtermjs/xterm.js/) window should appear, allowing you the opportunity to practice live commands against a sandboxed environment.

 You need only click a sample commands to send the input directly to the terminal for execution.